Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Good evening! ¡Buenas noches! [ˈbwe.nas ˈno.tʃes]
+Good evening! in Mexican ¡Buenas noches! [ˈbwe.nas ˈno.tʃes]

 If you are greeted in Mexican-Spanish, the best way to respond is as follows: